niller-g/mlops/reports/README.md

 > *concepts are important in larger projects because ... .
 For example, typing ...*
 >
 > Answer:

-We used Flake8 as a linting step in our CI pipeline to enforce style conventions.
-We also have a pre-commit hook that automatically runs black to format our code, which keeps everything consistent across the team.
+We used Ruff as a linting step in our CI pipeline to enforce style conventions.
+We also have a pre-commit hook that automatically runs Ruff to format our code, which keeps everything consistent across the team.
 For typing, we added type hints in the main data, model, and training functions so it’s clearer what each function expects and returns.
 This is especially helpful when the codebase grows and new members join.
 In large projects, consistent formatting and code quality checks prevent “style drift” and reduce merge conflicts.
 Typing also reduces bugs by catching mismatches early, and clear documentation helps everyone quickly understand how each function should be used.

---- question 6 fill here ---

 ## Version control